olebrussels/boavizta-ict-sust-tools-fork/README.md

 # 🗺️ Mapping of the ICT Sustainability Tools Landscape

-This repository aim at providing to the global IT Sustainability community a vendor-neutral, fact-based, non-judgmental and exhaustive repository of the tools and services available to assess the environmental footprint of IT components.
+This repository aims at providing to the global IT Sustainability community a vendor-neutral, fact-based, non-judgmental and exhaustive repository of the tools and services available to assess the environmental footprint of IT components.

 It defines a data model that can be used to build an inventory of the tools.